BinduKasturi/ArcadeGame/README.md

 + update() function will generate a random speed for all three enemies and updates the speed.
 + In case if player touches enemy then dangerCount will be incremented by 1 and player will come to initial position.
 + life line will be reduced for every increment in dangerCount by 2.
 + score and life line is an addon for this project.
+## How to start the game
++ User can start the game by opening `index.html` file in browser.
+So please open `index.html` file in chrome.
+## How to play the game
++ User can play the game by using left, right, up and down arrows.
++ initially, player will be positioned in the grass area.
+In order to win the game player have to touch the water area.
++ Enemies will be running at random speed on stone area.
+Player have to cross the stone area in order to touch water area.
++ in case player touches any enemy he will automatically comes to grass area and dangerCount will be incremented.
++ Life line will be reduced based on dangerCount.
+If player touches water area score will be incremented.
 + when the life line is over a message will be displayed.
 User can play the game again by clicking on the PlayAgain button.
 Window will be refreshed if player clicks on PlayAgain button.
-+ User can play the game by opening `index.html` file in browser.
-So please open `index.html` file in browser.